The Zarankiewicz Problem for Polygon Visibility Graphs: Bounds for -free polygon visibility graphs

 Given an $m \times n$ $0$-$1$ matrix $M$, we denote by $M^+$ the matrix we get by adding to $M$ a new last row and a new first column, setting the $(m+1,1)$ entry to $1$ and all the other new entries to $0$.

-Consider $M^+_t$ and observe that it has exactly one $1$-entry at each column, therefore, it follows from a result of Klazar~\cite{Kla92} that the maximum number of $1$-entries in an $n \times n$ 0-1 matrix which avoids $M^+_t$ is $O(n2^{\alpha(n)^{c_t}})$ for some constant $c_t$.
+Consider $M^+_t$ and observe that it has exactly one $1$-entry at each column.
+It follows from a result of Klazar~\cite{Kla92} that an $n \times n$ $0$-$1$ matrix avoiding such a matrix has $O(n2^{\alpha(n)^{O(1)}})$ $1$-entries.\footnote{This is mentioned in \cite{klazarthesis,tardos01}, for a full proof see~\cite[Theorem 2.15]{keszeghmsc}.} Therefore, the number of $1$-entries in an $n \times n$ $0$-$1$ matrix which avoids $M^+_t$ is $O(n2^{\alpha(n)^{c_t}})$ for some constant $c_t$.
 Thus, it is enough to show that $A'$ avoids $M^+_t$.

-Suppose for contradiction that $A'$ contains $M^+_t$ as a submatrix, let $l_{1} < l_{2} < \cdots < l_{t+1}$ be the vertices of $G'$ that correspond to the rows of this submatrix and let $r_{0} < r_{1} < \cdots < r_{4t-2}$ be those vertices that correspond to its columns.
-Since $(l_{t+1},r_{0}) \in E'$, it follows that $l_{t+1} < r_{0}$.
-Thus, we have a subgraph of $G'$ whose vertices are $l_{1} < l_{2} < \cdots < l_{t} < r_{1} < r_{2} < \cdots < r_{4t-2}$ and whose edges correspond to $M_t$, see Figure~\ref{fig:Klazar} for an illustration.
+Suppose for contradiction that $A'$ contains $M^+_t$ as a submatrix, let $r_{1} < r_{2} < \cdots < r_{t+1}$ be the vertices of $G'$ that correspond to the rows of this submatrix and let $l_{0} < l_{1} < \cdots < l_{4t-2}$ be those vertices that correspond to its columns.
+Since $(r_{t+1},l_{0}) \in E'$, it follows that $r_{t+1} < l_{0}$.
+Thus, we have a subgraph of $G'$ whose vertices are $r_{1} < r_{2} < \cdots < r_{t} < l_{1} < l_{2} < \cdots < l_{4t-2}$ and whose edges correspond to $M_t$, see Figure~\ref{fig:Klazar} for an illustration.